traumverloren/haute-codeture/haute-codeture.md

 ![inline fill](iteration-1-build.jpg)![inline fill](iteration-1-build-skirt.jpg)

-^so, the build process: basically me sitting on the floor in my living room of my tiny amsterdam apartment, and constructing each piece, testing, and fixing soldering mistakes lol
+^So, the build process:

+^Basically me sitting on the floor in my living room of my tiny amsterdam apartment, and constructing each piece, testing, and fixing soldering mistakes lol

 ---